koningsvenn/Group-5-CSS-Project/README.md

   - **Transaction count per timestep**.
 - Option to display movements and animation.

+## Folders
+- ./results contains the plots made from gathered data

+## Files
+- CAanimated.py => main file that runs the simulations and gathers data
+- plot_utils.py => file that contains the functions to plot the gathered data from CAanimated.py and saves them

 ## Parameters
 The simulation behavior can be customized using the following parameters in the initialization section (`__main__` block):
 - **Grid Dimensions**: